khrona/awesomium-wiki/javascript-integration/introduction-to-javascript-integration.md

 ## Binding Custom Method Callbacks

-Another nifty feature of remote Javascript objects is that you can bind C++ callbacks to them and invoke them from JavaScript.
-See the following article for more information: [Binding Custom JavaScript Methods](binding-custom-javascript-methods.html)
+Another nifty feature of remote Javascript objects is that you can declare custom methods to be handled in C++ and invoke them from JavaScript.
+See the following article for more information: [Declaring Custom JavaScript Methods](declaring-custom-javascript-methods.html)